hch12907/orbum/README.md

 #### PS2 Emulator
 Based off PCSX2's codebase, this is a completely rewritten PS2 emulator.
-Only useful to developers for now.
+It does not boot games (yet), only useful to developers for now.

 I can only work on this in my spare time, so I am thankful for any help!